IainStevenson/docker.multi.service.reverse.proxy/readme.md

 # Purpose

-To document the research and development needed to produce and configure the following;
+To ssolution the research and development needed to produce and configure the following;

-A secured docker composed orchestration of a small set of micro services running on Linux containers and featuring;
+A fully secured docker composed orchestration of a small integrated set of micro services running on Linux containers and featuring;

 * A secure Reverse Proxy (NGINX) fronting all services.
 * A secure store front-end Web site